-Same principle really, only one of the flags indicates the class.
+Same principle, only one of the flags indicates the class.
 You can memorise your class flag, the fast fleet goes first then the slow fleet 2 minutes later.

-4 minutes for the fast fleet: one hoot and fast flet flag is rased
+4 minutes for the fast fleet: one hoot and fast fleet flag is rased

 2 minutes for the fast & 4 minutes for the slow fleets: one hoot and the slow fleet & preparatory flags are raised

-0 minutes for the fast & 2 minutes for the sloow fleets: one hoot and the fast fleet flag is lowered - FAST FLEET START
+0 minutes for the fast & 2 minutes for the slow fleets: one hoot and the fast fleet flag is lowered - FAST FLEET START

-0 minutes for the slow fleet: slow fleet and preparatory flas are lowered - SLOW FLEET START
+0 minutes for the slow fleet: slow fleet and preparatory flags are lowered - SLOW FLEET START

 It's good practise to keep clear of the start line when it is not your start.